-Ecologists Movement, also known as the Cyprus Green Party, led by Georgios Perdikis
+- Ecologists Movement, also known as the Cyprus Green Party, led by Giorgos Perdikis

-The 1960 constitution provided for power-sharing between the two communities.
-Votes on important issues required separate parliamentary majorities, and the Greek Cypriot president and the Turkish Cypriot vice-president both had the right of veto on important decisions.
+The 1960 constitution provided for power sharing between the Greek Cypriot and Turkish Cypriot communities.
+Votes on important issues required separate parliamentary majorities, and the Greek Cypriot president and the Turkish Cypriot vice president both had the right of veto on important decisions.
 The system of government is presidential, with the separation of powers between the executive and the legislature.
-The presidential term lasts five years, with the next presidential election due in 2018.
+The presidential term lasts five years, with the next presidential election due in 2023.
 Ministers, who are appointed by the president, cannot hold seats in the House of Representatives.
 The House of Representatives is elected by proportional representation.
 Its normal term is five years.

 Minister: Yiorgos Lakkotrypis